Tenterden Social Hub (Previously Tenterden & District Day Centre)

-At Tenterden Day Centre we do all we can to help older people and those with a disability enjoy the ordinary activities in life, and give them the opportunity to take part in as many activities as possible.
+At The Tenterden Social Hub we do all we can to help older people and those with a disability enjoy the ordinary activities in life, and give them the opportunity to take part in as many activities as possible.

 The core activities ensure that our members (not clients or service users, as people who use our services are members of our community) maintain their independence through informed choices whilst retaining their individuality, dignity, privacy and confidentiality in a safe, friendly, happy environment through the provision of social interaction, entertainment, quality meals and transport.

 Tenterden Social Hub is a registered charity (no. 1122971) which consists of several areas of specialism, each with its own key benefits to members and non-members of the community:-